forest113/ParallelAC-xmp/README.md

 ## Test Data

 Some example CRD files are provided in the folder called **data**.
 It contains atomic representations of a few proteins obtained from [Protein Database](https://www.rcsb.org/).
-An example of small protein protein is 1GRM provided as the file `1grm.crd`.
+An example of a small protein is 1GRM which is provided as the file named `1grm.crd`.
 A typical medium sized protein contains a few thousand atoms, the file `1k4c.crd` is such an example.
 Lastly, `1x9p.crd` is an example of fairly large protein complex containing more than 100,000 atoms.
 We would recommend using **parallelac-largeData** for such inputs.

 ---

 ## Acknowledgement

-We would like to thank Prof. Sathish Vadhiyar and Nikhil Ranjanikar for helpful discussions and suggestions during early phase of this work.
+We would like to thank Prof. Sathish Vadhiyar and Nikhil Ranjanikar for helpful discussions and suggestions during the early phase of this work.

 ---